Unboxing LLMs > loading...

 1. Knowledge-grounded evaluation:

-• Using information retrieval metrics to assess factual precision and recall
+• Using information retrieval metrics for factual precision/recall.

 2. Self-consistency checks: